douglkr/project-formula-one/README.md

 ![images/erd.png](images/erd.png)
 **Figure 3**: Gold layer - Entity Relationship Diagram (ERD)

-In the Gold layer, there was also created a one big table (OBT) to feed the Preset Dashboard.
+At the Gold tier, a one big table (OBT) was also created to feed the Preset Dashboard.
+At the time of this project, Preset does not support table relationships (like Tableau and Power BI do), which is why a one big table (OBT) was created.

 ### Orchestration